ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 * Keys may be compromised.
 * A counterfeit device may attempt to impersonate (spoof) a known authentic device.
-* Man-in-the-middle attacks may be used by a counterfeit device to attempt to deliver responses that originate in an actual authentic device.
+* Person-in-the-middle attacks may be used by a counterfeit device to attempt to deliver responses that originate in an authentic device.
 * Replay attacks may be attempted by a compromised device.

 ## Keys Used in RIV